avxsynth-testing/avxsynth-wiki/System-Setup.md

         ./configure --enable-gpl --enable-nonfree --enable-version3 --enable-shared
         make
         sudo checkinstall --pkgname=ffmpeg --pkgversion="0.7.4" --backup=no --deldoc=yes --fstrans=no --default

+(If using libav 0.8+, the --enable-postproc option must be set, as it is now disabled by default)

 ##FFMPEGSource
  1. Get source code of FFMS-2.17 (http://code.google.com/p/ffmpegsource/downloads/list?can=1&q=&colspec=Filename+Summary+Uploaded+ReleaseDate+Size+DownloadCount)